-The base should be wiped regularly with hot soapy water at the end of each cooling period.
+After the burner flange has cooled, it should be wiped with hot soapy water but do not allow water to run or drip in the large center opening.
 DO NOT use steel wool, abrasive cloths, cleanser, or powders.
 To remove encrusted materials, soak the area with a hot towel to loosen the material, then use a wooden or nylon spatula.
-DO NOT use a metal knife, spatula, or any other metal tool to scrape the aluminum base.
+DO NOT use a metal knife, spatula, or any other metal tool to scrape the burner flange.

-- Wipe up any spills which remain on the sealed top surface. - Replace burner cap, burner head, and grates after drying thoroughly.
+- Wipe up any spills which remain on the sealed top surface. - Replace burner base, burner head, and grates after drying thoroughly.